 Domain names and their registration have existed for a long period of time and, for the most part, will continue to exist.
 Over 1.8 billion people use Facebook each month, and over 400 million people use Google to search for information.
 We are all familiar with these websites since we have put their URLs into our browsers.
 However, are you aware of the significance of those few words?
-It is the domain name extension after the dot that distinguishes it as uniquely yours.
+It is the domain name extension after the dot that distinguishes it as uniquely yours.In today’s day and age, it’s uncommon for a business to operate without a website.
+Your domain name is the primary means for your audience to locate you online.
+It is well-known that a business’s existence and exposure on the internet may significantly impact its chances of success.
+It’s a piece of your virtual real estate.You may also be interested in learning how to register a domain name and, more importantly, how much it will cost.

 A domain name is a unique identifier for a website.
 The website’s name is composed of two components: the top-level domain and the second-level domain—TLDs such as.com,.org, and.gov, and second-level domains (SLDs) such as google.com or youtube.com.
-When you input a web address into your browser, it assists the browser in locating the server that hosts the site.
+When you input a web address into your browser, it assists the browser in locating the server that hosts the site.e.g., myresellerhome.com

 The price of your domain name will vary according to the registrar you choose.
 Each registrant maintains its own standard price structure, package offerings, renewal costs, and other expenses.
 Due to the fact that TLDs are the most prevalent, they will have the most consistent cost across the board.
 On average, it costs between $13 and $15 a year to buy and maintain a domain name.
 Specific extensions may wind up being very inexpensive since internet users are not yet used to them and therefore lack the same punch.
 In contrast, others will result in even higher registration prices.